lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-1.md

 ## Required fields

 We should validate the data users are submitting to make sure our app has clean data and works as expected.
-All of the fields in the form are compulosry, and the user should not be able to submit if they are not completed.
+All of the fields in the form are compulsory, and the user should not be able to submit if they are not completed.
 To make the fields required, add a required property to all the input blocks like this:

 ```yaml
 - id: meeting_name